-Four decades later, it's become clear that this is precisely what made Peart such an ideal fit for these underdog future Rock and Roll Hall of Famers.
+Decades later, it's clear that this is precisely what made Peart such an ideal fit for these underdog future Rock & Roll Hall of Famers.

-Peart officially joined Rush on July 29, 1974 and, though he was excited to be following his dream, the circumstances weren't exactly ideal.
-The young drummer only had two weeks to learn the band's entire live repertoire before their long-awaited American tour.
-"It was like a tornado came and hit my life and swept it away,” Peart said in the 2010 documentary.
+Peart officially joined Rush on July 29, 1974.
+Though he was excited to be following his dream, the circumstances weren't exactly ideal.
+Peart only had two weeks to learn the band's entire live repertoire before their long-awaited American tour.
+"It was like a tornado came and hit my life and swept it away," he said in the 2010 documentary.